-Figure 5 compares the forecasts at the two-year horizon from the CR and B-CR models to the subsequent target rate realizations.
+Figure 5 compares the forecasts at the one-year horizon from the CR and B-CR models to the subsequent target rate realizations.
 For the CR model, the deterioration in forecast performance is not really detectable until after the August 2011 FOMC meeting when explicit forward guidance was first introduced.
-Since the CR model mitigates finite-sample bias in the estimates of the mean-reversion matrix K^P by imposing a unit-root property on the Nelson-Siegel level factor, it follows that the recent deterioration for the CR model must be caused by other more fundamental factors that would presumably affect any Gaussian term structure model.
+Since the CR model mitigates finite-sample bias in the estimates of the mean-reversion matrix K^P by imposing a unit-root property on the Nelson-Siegel level factor, it suggests that the recent deterioration for the CR model must be caused by other more fundamental factors.

-4.3 Decomposing 10-Year Yields
+4.3 Decomposing Ten-Year Yields

 One important use for affine DTSMs has been to separate longer-term yields into a short-rate expectations component and a term premium.
-Here, we document the different decompositions of the ten-year Treasury yield implied by the CR and B-CR models.
-To do so, we calculate, for each end date during our rolling re-estimation period, the average expected path for the overnight rate, $(1/\tau) \int_t^{t+\tau} E_t^P(r_s) ds$, as well as the associated term premium-assuming the two components sum to the fitted bond yield, $\hat{y}t(\tau)$.27
+Here, we document the different decompositions of the ten-year Treasury yield implied by the CR and B-CR model.
+To do so, we calculate, for each end date during our rolling re-estimation period, the average expected path for the overnight rate, $(1/\tau) \int_t^{t+\tau} E_t^P[r_s] ds$, as well as the associated term premium-assuming the two components sum to the fitted bond yield, $\hat{y}t(\tau)$.26